Macedonian Ruins

 Jesus, and John the baptizer, came declaring that this kingdom of heaven was now near, and because of Jesus’ sacrifice, the barrier that prevented us from entering was symbolically torn open, making for us a way to enter.

-The reality of Jesus’ parables is that, within that kingdom, not all is righteous; there are the birds of the air, leaven, and tares to contend with, or struggle against, in prayer.
+The reality of Jesus’ parables is that, within that kingdom, not all is righteous; there are the birds of the air, leaven, and tares to contend with or struggle against in prayer.

 From the days of John the Baptist until now the kingdom of heaven suffers violence, and violent men take it by force.
 (Matthew 11:12)

-Is it difficult to conceive of or accept a divine assembly, comprised of Yahweh and heavenly beings, some of which function in an unrighteous manner?
+Is it difficult to conceive of or accept a divine assembly comprised of Yahweh and heavenly beings, some of which function in an unrighteous manner?
 Only Yahweh is completely holy.
-The Bible does mention “the holy angels,” in reference to those accompanying his return, and also as witnesses of Satan’s final judgment.
+The Bible does mention “the holy angels” in reference to those accompanying his return and also as witnesses of Satan’s final judgment.
 Until that day, he sits as head of an assembly comprised of those holy and those not holy, those of righteous and of unrighteous intent.
 Jesus answered the rich young ruler, “No one is good except God alone.”
 If that is true, then everything else is less than good to some degree, even in heaven.
 Sin did have its origin in heaven through the cherub or archangel whom we know as Satan, the devil.
 A third of the angels chose to follow Satan rather than Yahweh.

 Then the LORD God said, "Behold, the man has become like one of Us, knowing good and evil (Genesis 3:22a).

 This verse has been used to support the trinity—Father, Son, and Holy Spirit—since it refers to ‘Us’.
-Although I do not want to infer that this is not about the trinity (I do believe in the Trinity), Yahweh may have been addressing the host of heaven or the sons of Yahweh, as we read in Job.
+Although I do not want to infer that this is not about the Trinity (I do believe in the Trinity), Yahweh may have been addressing the host of heaven or the sons of Yahweh, as we read in Job.
 He may be acknowledging that there is good and evil within the community in heaven, remembering that sin had its origin in heaven.

 Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away… (Revelation 21:1)